orbeon/orbeon-forms-doc/roadmap.md

 Focus:

+- revision history of form data
+- sharing using token-based permissions
 - configurable PDF headers and footer
 - Excel and XML exports from the Summary page
+- purging of old data in the database
 - action for copying controls ([doc](/form-builder/actions-syntax.md#copying-control-content))
-- purging of old data in the database
-- export of form data (possibly import back)
+- bulk export of form definitions and form data (possibly import back)
-- history of form data
-- sharing using token-based permissions
 - time-windowed forms
+- usability improvements

 See the tentative [2023.1 items](https://github.com/orbeon/orbeon-forms/projects/43) for details.